joelhawksley/identity/components/slides.md

 }
 ```

-^ When can then reference the issue without checking for nil, as our type check will guarantee that it is present.
+^ We can then reference the issue without fear, as our type check will guarantee that it is present.

 ^ PAUSE

 ---

-# [fit] Functional <br> Purity
+# [fit] Data Flow

 ^ Another advantage of React is how it encourages writing components as pure functions.

----

-# [fit] Data Flow

 ^ By passing data into views instead of rich objects, React encourages us to write functions without side-affects.